How to Make a Sales Engineer Commission Plan (Plus FAQs)

 Let’s look at the best way to create a compensation package for sales engineers:

-2. Offer a higher base salary
+1. Offer a lucrative base salary to attract talent

 A higher base salary is generally viewed as a smarter way to attract and motivate the best sales engineers.
 This is because they’re then guaranteed a certain amount that they can plan their expenses against.